 While some investors are already well versed in financial metrics (hat tip), this article is for those who would like to learn about Return On Equity (ROE) and why it is important.
-By way of learning-by-doing, we’ll look at ROE to gain a better understanding of Dover Motorsports, Inc. (NYSE:DVD).
+To keep the lesson grounded in practicality, we'll use ROE to better understand Dover Motorsports, Inc. (NYSE:DVD).

-Our data shows Dover Motorsports has a return on equity of 11% for the last year.
-One way to conceptualize this, is that for each $1 of shareholders’ equity it has, the company made $0.11 in profit.
+Dover Motorsports has a ROE of 6.6%, based on the last twelve months.
+One way to conceptualize this, is that for each $1 of shareholders' equity it has, the company made $0.07 in profit.

 The formula for ROE is: